Biodexa Pharmaceuticals PLC An - GuruFocus.com

-ABINGDON, OXFORDSHIRE / ACCESSWIRE / March 29, 2023 / Biodexa Pharmaceuticals PLC (AIM:BDRX; Nasdaq:BDRX), a drug delivery technology company focused on improving the bio-delivery and biodistribution of medicines, announces that it has today issued to various investors 18,636,190 new ordinary shares of £0.02 each in the Company ("New Ordinary Shares"), pursuant to the exercise notices in respect of 1,738,136 A Warrants and 1,989,102 B Warrants received yesterday.
-All such warrants were exercised on a cashless basis and further details are set out in the Company's circular dated 7 March 2023.
+ABINGDON, OXFORDSHIRE, UK / ACCESSWIRE / March 30, 2023 / Biodexa Pharmaceuticals PLC (AIM:BDRX, Financial)(NASDAQ:BDRX), a drug delivery technology company focused on improving the bio-delivery and biodistribution of medicines, announces that it has today issued to various investors 6,218,265 new ordinary shares of £0.02 each in the Company ("New Ordinary Shares"), pursuant to exercise notices in respect of 1,243,653 B Warrants received yesterday.
+All A Warrants and B Warrants have now been exercised and all such warrants were exercised on a cashless basis.
+Further details are set out in the Company's circular dated 7 March 2023.

 Admission and total voting rights